 Choose the right class for you

-Plan for your class by thinking about what you’ll need to wear and bring with you.
-Wear clothes that are comfortable and suitable for the type of exercise you’ll be doing.
-For example, yoga requires stretchy clothes that will allow you to move.
-Often classes don’t require anything out of the ordinary, but it doesn’t hurt to check.
+It’s simple: If you feel properly prepared, you’re less likely to feel nervous.
+A big part of that preparation is wearing comfortable clothes that are suitable for the type of exercise you’ll be doing.
+In a yoga class, for example, you’ll want to wear stretchy garments that let you move freely.
+Most classes don’t require anything out of the ordinary, but it doesn’t hurt to check.

-It’s generally a good idea to take a bottle of water and small towel into a class with you if you think you’ll be sweaty – which is more than likely!
-If you feel prepared, you’re likely to be less nervous.
+You might also want to grab a bottle of water and small towel to take into class with you if you think you’ll be getting sweaty, which is more than likely!

 Don’t be afraid to make mistakes